puigfp/obsidian-export-to-markdown-plugin/README.md

 Unfortunately, Obsidian doesn't expose its internal Markdown parser, so we have to use another one, that may not have the same semantics.

-The only one I found that supported Obsidian-style WikiLinks was unified remark and the [`@portaljs/remark-wiki-link`](https://github.com/datopian/portaljs/tree/8a4ec39d25d10a859dc7ed3e3a578882a63cc95a/packages/remark-wiki-link) plugin.
+The only one I found that supported Obsidian-style WikiLinks was unified, using remark and the [`@portaljs/remark-wiki-link`](https://github.com/datopian/portaljs/tree/8a4ec39d25d10a859dc7ed3e3a578882a63cc95a/packages/remark-wiki-link) plugin.
 (the [`remark-wiki-link`](https://github.com/landakram/remark-wiki-link) plugin doesn't support `![[Link]]`-style links for images)

 However, `@portaljs/remark-wiki-link` isn't compatible with the latest versions of `mdast-util-from-markdown` (used under the hood by unified / remark for parsing markdown).